USDA pushes to expand grazing on National Forest lands

 Royal Canin says it donated 27.7 million meals across North America in 2025, with support tied to 23 partners and five disasters.

-LivaNova won FDA premarket approval for aura6000, a hypoglossal nerve stimulation device for adults with moderate to severe OSA.
+LivaNova’s aura6000 won FDA PMA, adding a new hypoglossal nerve stimulation option for adults with moderate to severe OSA.

 After 1,333 days, FDA rejected a petition seeking mandatory ‘feed grade’ disclosures on pet food labels and marketing.

-A New Hampshire proposal would allow some pets to skip rabies boosters based on titer testing, raising concerns for veterinarians.
+A New Hampshire bill would allow some pets to skip rabies boosters based on titer testing, but national guidance says titers aren’t a substitute.

 The U.S. trade deficit narrowed slightly in 2025, while the dog and cat food surplus fell sharply.